When performing the helm upgrade for the first time, during Runtime Fabric creation:

 This channel releases a new minor version once a year.

-To learn more about the differences between release channels, see Flex Gateway Version Lifecycle.
+To learn more about the differences between release channels, see Omni Gateway Version Lifecycle.

 -